drdarina/hss_stats_workshop/readme.md

 4. Start up jupyter and select stats-workshop as kernel.

 Note that instead of doing step 3-4, you can also execute `pipenv run jupyter lab` from the workshop folder.

+5. Open the "test_setupipynb" notebook and run the two cells.
+If they run without issues, your environment works correctly.